twilson63/showtime/README.md

 # Showtime

-A slideshow application that takes a markdown like file and creates a slideshow site.
+Showtime is a low fidelity html slideshow presentation tool, that uses a markdown-ish file as its slideshow source.
+See example below.

-This is more of a weekend hack to play around with `main-loop` and `virtual-dom`
+This is more of a weekend hack to play around with `main-loop` and `virtual-dom`, but feel free to use as needed.

 ## Install